jcaprice/Membership/README.md

 This application emulates some of the behavior commonly found in the cluster membership components of a distributed database.
 It uses an embedded instance of Hazelcast, that discovers peers via multicast, for distributed cluster state.
-Once all nodes are joined to the cluster (and are all ONLINE) a "We are Started!" message will be printed to the console.
+Once all nodes are joined to the cluster (and are all ONLINE) a "We are Started!" message will be printed to the console on the leader node.

 ## Commands